Why Your Bedroom Should be a Tranquil Space

 “Ideas are elusive, slippery things.
 Best to keep a pad of paper and a pencil at your bedside, so you can stab them during the night before they get away.” – Earl Nightingale

-Don’t be afraid to use some plants
+Don’t be afraid to use some plants.

-She says plants help make your room feel alive, they purify the air, and they even help you relieve stress!
+She says plants help make your room feel alive, purify the air, and even help you relieve stress!

 They come potted and are small enough that you could make an exception and set one on your bedside table…

-If you don’t want a live plant but are going for the aesthetic, then check out this trio of faux Eucalyptus, Boxwood, and Rosemary plants.
+If you don’t want a live plant but are going for the aesthetic, check out this trio of faux Eucalyptus, Boxwood, and Rosemary plants.

 “Plants cry their gratitude for the sun in green joy.” – Astrid Alauda

-Treat yourself to some luxury
+Treat yourself and your bedroom to some luxury

-According to Tempo.io, “Given that an average person sleeps for 8 hours in a day, that means that an average person will sleep for 229,961 hours in their lifetime or basically one-third of their life.”
+According to Tempo.io, “Given that an average person sleeps for 8 hours in a day, that means that an average person will sleep for 229,961 hours in their lifetime or one-third of their life.”

 You will be thankful for these luxury Egyptian 1800 thread count sheets.

 I used to belong to the “Why make the bed every day, when I am only going to unmake it again later,” camp.

 “Nothing makes you feel better than when you get into a hotel bed, and the sheets feel so good.
 Why shouldn’t you wake up like that every day?
 Spend money on your mattress and bedding because these things make a difference in your sleep and, ultimately, your happiness.” – Bobby Berk

-Use the right colors for walls and textures
+Use the right colors for walls and textures.

 Advanced Sleep Solutions says the best five colors to promote sleep are: grey, green, blue, purple, and earth tones.

 Choosing the right wall decor

-Now that I finally got the walls and carpet right in our bedroom I need to find the perfect wall art.
+Now that I finally have the walls and carpet in our bedroom, I must find the perfect wall art.

 It looks like grey wood, with a sweet message: “Love you then, love you still.
 Always have, always will.”